 8. Progressive Strides

-“On an easy day (not a recovery day) you can include strides as a way to improve your stride power and coordination while accruing minimal fatigue and injury risk,” John Goldthorp, ACE-certified personal trainer, certified run coach, and the owner of Fix Your Run says.
-You can schedule this workout for the day before a hard run or race.
+“On an easy day (not a recovery day) you can include strides as a way to improve your stride power and coordination while accruing minimal fatigue and injury risk,” John Goldthorp, ACE-certified personal trainer, certified run coach, and the owner of Fix Your Run mdash;and 20 minutes offers plenty of time to do just that.
+The workout below targets all of your hard run or race.
 You’ll find you have more “pop” in your stride the next day, Goldthrop says.

 How to do the workout: